 1. Fort Hays State University

 Fort Hays State University takes the top spot on our list because it offers an excellent online economics degree at an affordable price.
 The school offers a Bachelor of Business Administration in International Business and Economics.
-Students can complete an internship to get practical experience before they graduate.

 - Tuition per year: $5,280 in-state; $15,360 non-resident